computercarguy/NodeOAuth2/ReadMe.md

 GitHub repo: https://github.com/atharvadeosthale/logrocket-oauth2-article/tree/master

-##Routes
+## Routes

 There are 2 "route" files, _authRoutes.js_ and _userRouter.js_.
 These handle all the RESTful endpoint creation and delegation to methods.

-##Database
+## Database

 This currently uses MySQL in the _dbWrapper.js_ file.
 Other databases can be swapped out, as I swapped out the original PostGreSql implementation.

 The _ericsgearlogin.sql_ file contains the database schema.

-##Standalone
+## Standalone

 I made this project standalone so it could be used by multiple different projects simultaneously.
 I wanted to have the ability to have several of my online apps use this as a type of "single sign on".
 I'm not sure it'll get to a true SSO, but at least it's one username and password for all the apps.

-At minimum, gives me a single point of entry for the apps and a single DB that has all user information.
+At minimum, this project gives me a single point of entry for the apps and a single DB that has all user information.